laravel/laravel/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
+- [ ] If my task include an endpoint, I add the endpoint to Hopscotch/Postman Project
 - [ ] Any dependent changes have been merged and published in downstream modules